 The quotations selectively employed in the meme were taken from Homer-Dixon's 2009 book Carbon Shift: How Peak Oil and the Climate Crisis Will Change Canada (and Our Lives).
-However, those quotations were cherry-picked and presented out of context to create a deliberately misleading version of what the author actually said.
+However, this quotation, which comes from an essay written by earth scientist David Hughes, was cherry-picked and presented out of context to create a deliberately misleading version of what the author actually said.

-Homer-Dixon did write that some windmills might not recoup their energy construction costs, but he didn't assert, as the meme implied, that no windmills will ever generate as much energy as was invested in building them.
+Hughes did write that some windmills might not recoup their energy-construction costs, but he didn't assert, as the meme implied, that no windmills will ever generate as much energy as was invested in building them.
 In fact, he allowed that a windmill situated at a good location could pay back the energy costs of creating it in under three years, but that aspect was omitted from the memed version of his quote:

 The concept of net energy must be applied to renewable sources of energy, such as windmills and photovoltaics.
 A two-megawatt windmill contains 260 tonnes of steel requiring 170 tonnes of coking coal and 300 tonnes of iron ore, all mined, transported and produced by hydrocarbons.
 The question is: how long must a windmill generate energy before it creates more energy than it took to build it?
 At a good wind site, the energy payback day could be in three years or less; in a poor location, energy payback may be never.
 That is, a windmill could spin until it falls apart and never generate as much energy as was invested in building it.

 As Hughes observed, his point was that "the concept of net energy is crucial if we want to find a policy that will see us through the Energy Sustainability Dilemma," not that windmills should be eschewed for using up more energy than they ever create.